Eschatologue/CM_wiki/docs/spells/6th-level.md

 **Components:** V, S, M (a statuette of yourself carved from ivory and decorated with gems worth at least 1,500 gp)
 **Duration:** 10 days

 Choose a spell of 5th level or lower that you can cast, that has a casting time of :rsc-action: **Action**, and that can target you.
-You cast that spell—called the contingent spell—as part of casting contingency, expending :rsc-spell-slot: **Spell Slot**s for both, but the contingent spell doesn't come into effect.
+You cast that spell—called the contingent spell—as part of casting contingency, expending :rsc-spell-slot: **Spell Slots** for both, but the contingent spell doesn't come into effect.
 Instead, it takes effect when a certain circumstance occurs.
 You describe that circumstance when you cast the two spells.
 For example, a contingency cast with *water breathing* might stipulate that *water breathing* comes into effect when you are engulfed in water or a similar liquid.

 The contingent spell takes effect immediately after the circumstance is met for the first time, whether or not you want it to, and then contingency ends.